 The meaning of life, a defining topic of existentialism, may be one of the most daunting questions that exists, but Tufts students are tackling it through cinema.
 Existentialism is a philosophical approach that emphasizes the existence of the individual person who determines their own development through acts of free will, and it is what the course Film, Philosophy, and the Search for Meaning centered on this semester.
-Nicolas Avalle and Siddharth Jejurikar, both Class of 2020, revealed how the search for human purpose is explored through film.
+Alma Avalle and Siddharth Jejurikar, both Class of 2020, revealed how the search for human purpose is explored through film.

-Nicolas and Siddharth were roommates throughout most of their time at Tufts.
-Over the past four years, Nicolas – who majors in English and Economics – grew increasingly interested in classic, independent, and international film, especially cinema involved in countercultural movements that carry heavy existentialist questions and themes.
+Alma and Siddharth were roommates throughout most of their time at Tufts.
+Over the past four years, Alma – who majors in English and Economics – grew increasingly interested in classic, independent, and international film, especially cinema involved in countercultural movements that carry heavy existentialist questions and themes.
 Siddharth, who majors in Philosophy and International Relations, realized his passion for the field in high school while studying existentialist literature.
 Bonded by art criticism, the two decided to teach the course together.

 “When senior year came around, both of us were looking for a capstone project of sorts to tie up our college experience and synthesize our shared passion for film and philosophy.
 A class where we could pass it along to others seemed like a perfect experience, only possible through the ExCollege.”